-The next numbers consisted of "Yodels" by Miss Idy Frei, who looked very charming in Swiss National costume.
+The next numbers consisted of "Vodels" by Miss Idy Frei, who looked very charming in Swiss National costume.

 Needless to say that the performance of Miss Needless to say that the performance of Miss Frei, throughout the evening, received hearty applause, she has a pleasant voice and an equally pleasant personality.
-She sang with warmth and feeding : in at least one, of her songs she did not see eye to eye with her accompanist, which is no great tragedy, as bigger lights performing at such important places as the Albert Hall seem to miss their top notes at times.
+She sang with warmth and feeling; in at least one of her songs she did not see eye to eye with her accompanist, which is no great tragedy, as bigger lights performing at such important places as the Albert Hall seem to miss their ton notes at times.
+It is hough that miss their top notes at times.
 It is hoped that Miss Frei will be heard on other occasions in the Colony, she can count on a friendly reception.

-The Overture "Fingals Cave" by F. Men-delsohn-Bartholdy was played by the Orchestra, under the able conductorship of Mr. E. P. Dick, with much "gusto."
+The Overture "Fingals Cave" by F. Mendelsohn-Bartholdy was played by the Orchestra, under the able conductorship of Mr. E. P. Dick, with much "gusto."
 Mr. Dick seems to have his players well in hand.

-Almost the best part of the first and second half of the programme was taken up by the well-known " professional " singers, Misses Marietta and Martha Amstad, they are well-known in this country as well as at home.
+Almost the best part of the first and second Almost the best part of the first and second half of the programme was taken up by the well-known "professional" singers, Misses Marietta and Martha Amstad, they are well-known in this country as well as at home.
 They sang with grace, expression and sentiment solos and duets mostly of Swiss origin.
-I do not know who was mostly of Swiss origin.
-I do not know who was responsible for arranging the programme, but, with all due respect to the arristes, I consider that the number of songs rendered could have been halved without any loss either to the per-formers or to the audience.
-However, songs, such as "O Du liebs Aengeli," "Lötschberger Schlof-liedli " or "Es kam ein Herr zum Schlössli " I would not hava liked to mix for autyfing.
-Most would not have liked to miss for anything.
-Most of these German-Swiss Folk songs were arranged by J. B. Hilber, i.e., made suitable for concert performance, and I cannot help feeling that thus they lose the character of unspoiled folk-lore, and become in the end monotonous.
+I do not know who was provided for against the programme but mostly of Swiss origin.
+I do not know who was responsible for arranging the programme, but, with all due respect to the artistes, I consider that the number of songs rendered could have been halved without any loss either to the performers or to the andience.
+However, songs, such as "O Du liebs Aengeli," "Lötschberger Schlofliedli" or "Es kam ein Herr zum Schlössli" I would not have liked to nige for earthing.
+Most mentified for the state of the state of the second of these German-Swiss Folk songs were arranged by J. B. Hilber, i.e., made suitable for concert performance, and I cannot help feeling that thus they lose the character of unspoiled folk-lore, and become in the end monotonous.

-The Group of songs from "Suisse Romande, Southern Switzerland and Grisons" on the whole appealed to me more, especially songs as these : "Concou, canary jaloux," "Sur la ronte d'Estavayer."
-"Dormi, dormi hel bambin" and "Cucu" which were sung in fine style.
+The Group of songs from "Suisse Romande, Southern Switzerland and Grisons" on the whole appealed to me more, especially songs as these: "Coucou, canary jaloux," "Sur la route d'Estavayer," "Dormi, dormi bel bambin" and "Cucu" which were sung in fine style.